-In case you have not heard yet, there is a new content management system (CMS) called ClassicPress out.
+In case you have not heard yet, there are several WordPress Alternatives, but one is a content management system (CMS) called ClassicPress.
 It was launched back on August 18, 2018, by Scott Bowler.
 It’s a fork of WordPress, which means that the source code was taken from WordPress and is now available as an alternative to WordPress.

 Is ClassicPress WordPress?